 Doctors prescribe drugs every day for multiple reasons.
-Some people are just coming out of surgery or have chronic pain and are prescribed painkillers so they can function and be comfortable in their daily lives.
+Some people are just coming out of surgery or have chronic pain and are prescribed painkillers to function and be comfortable in their daily lives.

 Also, many of us feel symptoms of anxiety from time to time.
 For some people, though, anxiety and all of its uncomfortable symptoms are a daily occurrence.
 Ongoing anxiety can affect your ability to function at home, school, and work.
 Treating anxiety often involves talk therapy and antidepressant medications.
 Benzodiazepines are another class of medications used to help curb anxiety.
 Some of the most prescribed medications for anxiety are Valium and Xanax.

 There are some notable differences between Valium and Xanax, but there are also some similarities.
-Valium and Xanax are both benzodiazepines that can be used to treat anxiety and/or panic attacks.
-Both are equally effective for this use.
-When taken by mouth and as prescribed, both are quick to take effect usually within half an hour, although Xanax may have a faster onset.
+Valium and Xanax are benzodiazepines that can be used to treat anxiety and/or panic attacks, and both are equally effective for this use.
+Both are quick to take effect when taken by mouth and as prescribed, usually within half an hour, although Xanax may have a faster onset.

 What Are Valium and Xanax?

-Valium and Xanax are both brand-name versions of two different generic drugs.
-Valium is a brand name for the drug diazepam and Xanax is a brand name for the drug alprazolam.
+Valium and Xanax are both brand-name versions of two different generic drugs, and Valium is a brand name for diazepam, and Xanax is a brand name for alprazolam.
 Both of these drugs are minor sedatives.

 Valium and Xanax work by helping to boost the activity of gamma-aminobutyric acid (GABA).
 GABA is a neurotransmitter, a chemical messenger that transmits signals throughout your body.
 If your body doesn’t have enough GABA, you may feel anxiety.

-Since both Xanax and Valium are in the same drug class, they have many of the same interactions with other drugs and substances.
-Medications that affect your central nervous system can be dangerous when combined with benzodiazepines.
-That’s because they can affect your respiratory system.
+Since both Xanax and Valium are in the same drug class, they have many interactions with other drugs and substances.
+Medications that affect your central nervous system can be dangerous when combined with benzodiazepines, and that’s because they can affect your respiratory system.

 Several groups of drugs that negatively interact with each other include: